-The revaluation of the warrants classified as derivative liabilities resulted in a fair value of less than \$0.1 million for these instruments as of December 31, 2021 (December 31, 2020-\$0.2 million).
-As a result of the revaluation, the Company recognized a gain of \$0.2 million for the year ended December 31, 2021 (December 31, 2020 - gain of \$4.8 million), on the consolidated statements of operations.
+As per the terms of the Restructuring Support Agreement, all outstanding warrants were forfeited as of the Closing Date of the Recapitalization Transaction, and warrants classified as derivative liabilities were revalued to \$Nil as of December 31, 2022 (December 31, 2021 - less than \$0.1 million).
+As a result of the revaluation, the Company recognized a gain of less than \$0.1 million for the year ended December 31, 2022 (December 31, 2021 - gain of \$0.2 million), on the consolidated statements of operations.